dmcgrouther/PokeAPI/readme.md

 This SDK will help you get up and running to pull data from the PokeAPI.

+## How do I install and get this running?

 In order to run the code from this repo, please go through the following steps.

 1. Download this repository to your local machine.